TRINITY ROBOTICS

 <S2> Students cannot attend a VRC event without a responsible adult supervising them.
 The adult must not violate student-centered policies and be present in case of emergencies.
 Violations of this rule may result in removal from the event.

 <S4> All drive team members must wear safety glasses (or glasses with side shields) while in the alliance stations during matches.
-It is highly recommended that all team members wear safety glasses in the pit areas as well.
+It is highly recommended that all team members wear safety glasses in the pit and queuing areas as well.

 General Game Rules